 S-10 is here to stay, and it has significant reimbursement impacts for hospitals nationwide.
 It’s driving a nearly $8.3 billion federal reimbursement pool and billions more in state reimbursement pools.
 Hospitals should make every effort to analyze their UC data, review their processes for collecting and maintaining the data, and most importantly at this time, take a deep-dive look at their charity and other financial assistance policies and ensure they conform to the program requirements.

-We are gearing up for our next webinar on Worksheet S-10.
-To save your seat, please click the link below and we will notify you once it has been scheduled.
+We are gearing up for our next webinar on Worksheet S-10, MAC S-10 audits and the IPPS rule.
+To save your seat, please click the link below.

 New to our blog?
 Subscribe below: